Painting by Clara Dudley

-Storytelling is an essential part of my approach to coaching as well.
+Storytelling is an essential part of my approach to coaching.
 The people who come to me for spiritual leadership coaching are rewriting their own stories into something that feels more authentic to who they are and the legacies they want to leave.
 As much as I love writing stories, I love helping people tell their own even more.

 I especially love working with people with marginalized identities who are ready to (re)claim their sense of personal power.
 As someone with intersecting marginalized identities, I understand the significance of working with someone who shares a similar background when pursuing major life goals.
 The challenges that come from identity are real and require sensitivity that seems to be absent from a lot of coaching rhetoric.
 My goal is to help others set and achieve goals that shatter identity-based challenges in a way that is sensitive and responsive to my client’s emotional and spiritual needs in that moment.

 I have a compassionate, patient, encouraging, and firm demeanor that people seem to appreciate in a coach.
 I push when it seems like that would be useful, but I also value consent and trust in my coaching relationships and will never push an issue if it’s not clear that a client wants me to.